gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 or the presence of meaning.

-It is the condition of the person who has faced the absurd fully — who knows exactly what their situation is — and who chooses to continue in full awareness of that situation.
+It is the condition of the person who has faced the absurd fully, who knows exactly what their situation is, and who chooses to continue in full awareness of that situation.

 The happiness is in the lucidity, not in the outcome.

+I came to this book expecting not to believe it.
+Camus convinced me anyway.

 **The descent:**

 Camus focuses particularly on
 the moment when Sisyphus descends from the top of the hill back to the boulder.

 During the ascent: effort, engagement, the task.
 During the descent: consciousness.